jschuster/dotfiles/macos/README.md

 # Find defaults on your own

 ## Search for it
-First you may search the internet resp. the Blogs / Github pages see above.
+First, you can search the Internet or the blogs / Github pages (see above).

 Searches for e.g. `defaults write finder list view` should bring up some results and you may find something like
 ```